NiekMSoftware/NiekMSoftware/README.md

 # Welcome to my GitHub page! 👋

 ## About me
-My name is Niek, I'm a junior game geveloper student and I'm also a founder of [@MeletStudios](https://github.com/MeletStudios)!
+My name is Niek, I'm a junior game geveloper student.
+I am fascinated about the creation of game engines, so you might see some thigns related to that so here and there...~
-I love playing games and ofcourse make them, I'm also working on some little projects..

 ## Languages
 + C#